StarshipAcademy/StarshipAcademy/README.md

 ## Motivation

 Charity, Jimmy, Eric, and Daniel built this game for their Capstone during Fullstack Academy's Software Engineering Immersive.
 They wanted to build a game that was literally out of this world, while incorporating technologies learned throughout the course.
-This project also gave them a chance to experience working with virtual reality and emerging frameworks like A-Frame.
+This project also gave them a chance to work with virtual reality and emerging frameworks like A-Frame.

 ## Installation
 ### The currently deployed version is available at: